 - 5.17.
 The affordability challenge for this group has been highlighted by a review of 'Housing Affordability in Horsted Keynes 2022'6 carried out by Action in Rural Sussex for HK Community Land Trust.
 From the quantified evidence that this review collated, it concluded that: - "compared to both the mean and median incomes for the Mid Sussex District there is a clear affordability gap between income and the cost of buying lower quartile property in Horsted Keynes. - In our experience the need for locally affordable housing is felt most acutely by those seeking one- and two-bedroom properties the usual entry level property type.
 Of the sales over the past 12 months there were no one bedroom properties and only seven 2-bedroom properties for sale. - There were 9 x 1 bedroom rented properties and 13 x 2 bedroom rented properties on the market.
 The income required for these, was much higher than the median income, and the lowest rent for one-, two- and four-bedroom properties was higher than the Local Housing Allowance limits potentially rendering them unaffordable to those on lower incomes seeking to rent. - 5.18.
 This above evidence, combined with the evidence from the local community, collectively demonstrates that as well as a need for smaller, particularly one-bed, properties for rent there is a need for a greater number of smaller dwellings at an affordable price for first- time buyers, young and growing families and older residents wishing to downsize in Horsted Keynes.
 Indeed, the provision of a larger supply of smaller units may help to reduce the price and make entry-level housing more affordable in Horsted Keynes.
 This is reflected in Policies HK2 and HK3.
-The starting point mix is based on a blend of the information included in the Strategic Housing Market Assessment (2009 and updates), MSDC Affordable Housing SPD (2018), the Horsted Keynes Local Housing Needs Survey (2019) and the Common Housing Register (January 2021).
+Policy HK3 sets out the Plan's approach to this matter.
+The second part of the policy is based on a blend of the information included in the Strategic Housing Market Assessment (2009 and updates), MSDC Affordable Housing SPD (2018), the Horsted Keynes Local Housing Needs Survey (2019) and the Common Housing Register (January 2021).
+Plainly the practicability and commercial viability of the housing mix set out in the policy will vary on a site-by-site basis.
+In addition, it will be much simpler to achieve the ambitions of the policy on larger rather than smaller sites.